 In 2000, the Salesians decided to settle a dispute out of court with Luke Quilligan, a former student of Fox’s.
 The Salesians offered Luke $36,000 on the condition he would give up his right to sue the Salesians publicly for a larger amount in the Victorian Supreme Court.

-Over the next three years, more victims of abuse were coming forward with complaints about Fox, so in 2003 the Salesian Order moved him to Rome to work at their global headquarters.
-For 10 years, Fox worked as the webmaster on the Salesian’s website.
+Over the next three years, more victims of abuse were coming forward with complaints about Fox, so in 2003, the Salesian Order moved him to Rome to work at their global headquarters.
+For ten years, Fox worked as the webmaster on the Salesian’s website.

 Fox travelled the world conducting computer seminars for the Catholic Church.
-He was not allowed to work with children, but he was caught conducting a seminar at a boys’ secondary school in Ireland.
+He was not allowed to work with children but was caught conducting a seminar at a boys’ secondary school in Ireland.

-The Victorian Police tried to persuade Fox into returning to Australia for a whole decade.
+The Victorian Police tried to persuade Fox to return to Australia for a whole decade.
 He was due to be interviewed about the complaints former students were making.

 Fox was finally brought to justice and charged with various criminal offences